focus-editor/focus/LOG.md

 you can use the default shortcuts and maybe report the error in a dialog box, presuming this was user-error after manually editing the config.

 # DONE
++ Improve buffer opening logic:
+    + (To help with debugging should output buffer id in the open file dialog)
+    + Try moving a file around - it doesn't get marked as deleted
+    + Buffers are added when you try to open a file which doesn't exist but we have a buffer for them
 + Enlarge open file dialog
 + Open with focus on Windows
 + Make sure the selection is correct when a buffer is refreshed